takuyaW/docs/content/reference/monaca_api/monaca_api_guide.en.md

 -   Sync with Monaca Cloud project.
 -   Transpile local project.

-Please refer to `src/monaca.js` file in the `monaca-lib` regarding the list of all availabe APIs and their usage.
+Please refer to `monaca-lib/src/monaca.js` file regarding the list of all availabe APIs and their usage.